kafkayu/Chimera/README.md

 ## Reference
-For technical details and full experimental results, please check the [paper](https://arxiv.org/abs/2402.15758)
+For technical details and full experimental results, please read this [paper](https://arxiv.org/abs/2402.15758)
 ```
 @misc{zeng2024chimera,
       title={Chimera: A Lossless Decoding Method for Accelerating Large Language Models Inference by Fusing all Tokens},